Social responsibility is a cornerstone of our business.

 One of the things we actively promote at the Beer Store is ensuring strict policies are in place to keep alcohol from being sold to people who are underage or intoxicated.

-Through our "We ID 25" program, we require that our staff ask for ID from anyone who appears to be 25 years old or younger.
+Through our “We ID 25” program, we require that our staff ask for ID from anyone who appears to be 25 years old or younger.
 But it’s not just minors that we’re watching out for – we’ll also refuse service to those who appear to be intoxicated.
-In 2013, almost 3.6 million customers were asked for age identification or challenged for intoxication and over 59,000 individuals were refused service.
+In 2015, almost 3.7 million customers were asked for age identification or challenged for intoxication and almost 50,000 individuals were refused service.

 The following items are accepted at the Beer Store as forms of identification: